tsutterley/pyTMD/doc/source/getting_started/Background.rst

     \sigma(t) = d_1\tau + d_2 S + d_3 H + d_4 P + d_5 N + d_6 Ps

 ``pyTMD`` stores these coefficients in an easily accessible `JSON database <https://github.com/tsutterley/pyTMD/blob/main/pyTMD/data/doodson.json>`_ supplied with the program.
-Together these coefficients and additional nodal corrections can be used to calculate the frequencies and 18.6-year modulations of the tidal constituents, and allow for the accurate determination of the tidal amplitudes :cite:p:`Schureman:1958ty` :cite:p:`Dietrich:1980ua`.
+Together these coefficients and additional nodal corrections (`f` and `u`) can be used to calculate the frequencies and 18.6-year modulations of the tidal constituents, and allow for the accurate determination of the tidal amplitudes :cite:p:`Schureman:1958ty` :cite:p:`Dietrich:1980ua`.

 Solid Earth Tides
 #################